Order of Karađorđe Star: History

-The Kingdom of Yugoslavia retained the Order after World War I. In 1939, it was awarded to the city of Belgrade.
-During World War II, Peter II bestowed the Order upon a number of Chetniks on the recommendation of Chetnik leader Draža Mihailović.
+The Kingdom of Yugoslavia retained the order after World War I. In 1939, it was awarded to the city of Belgrade.
+During World War II, Peter II bestowed the order upon a number of Chetniks on the recommendation of Chetnik leader Draža Mihailović.
 Some of the decorated Chetnik commanders included Pavle Đurišić, Dobroslav Jevđević, Momčilo Đujić, Brane Bogunović and Uroš Drenović.
 These decorations proved controversial both during and after the war, as many of the commanders cooperated with the armed forces of Germany, Italy or even Independent State of Croatia against the Communist-led Yugoslav Partisans for most of the occupation period.
-Such a discrepancy can best be seen in the case of Đujić, who was given the Order for displaying "gallantry in the face of the enemy", and subsequently celebrated receiving it at an Italian general's headquarters.
+Such a discrepancy can best be seen in the case of Đujić, who was given the order for displaying "gallantry in the face of the enemy", and subsequently celebrated receiving it at an Italian general's headquarters.
 In Jevđević's case, the Order was given in 1943 for his services to the Serb population of Herzegovina during a series of Ustaše massacres, but Mihailović had news of the award suppressed, because Jevđević had visited Rome to plan an anti-communist offensive with the Italians and his forces had carried out several massacres of non-Serbs over the previous several years.

 After the war, Yugoslavia came under the rule of communist president Josip Broz Tito, and Karađorđević-era medals and orders were replaced by non-royal decorations, such as the Order of the People's Hero.
-In the 1990s, the Republika Srpska instated its own decoration also called the Order of Karađorđe's Star, though this is not to be confused with the medal historically awarded by Serbia and the Karađorđević dynasty.
+In the 1990s, the Republika Srpska instated its own decoration also called the Order of Karađorđe Star, though this is not to be confused with the decoration historically awarded by Serbian state and the house of Karađorđević.

-In 2010, the Government of Serbia decided to reinstate the Order as an official state award, though the Karađorđević's had continued giving the award in exile over the previous sixty years.
-In February 2012, tennis player Novak Djokovic became the first person to receive the Order after it was reinstated.
-In September 2018, retired Chief of the General Staff Ljubiša Diković became the recipient of the order.
-In 2020, Nobel Prize winner Peter Handke and Columbia University Professor Gordana Vunjak-Novakovic received the order.
+Grades and insignia

+Initially, the Order of the Star of Karađorđe was categorised as a senior state award, and organised into four grades.
+The Knight’s Grand Cross, the highest grade, consisted of a badge of the Order on a sash and breast star; a Knight Grand Officer was decorated with a badge necklet and a slightly smaller breast star, a medal and a miniature medal; a Knight Commander was decorated with a badge necklet, a medal and a miniature medal; and a Knight Officer would receive a medal in gold as well as a miniature medal.